 - In Planescape: Torment the undead that reside in Sigil are Type I. The contracted zombies in the Mortuary are kept going with sutures and embalming fluid for as long as they last, but left alone they just decompose until they're skeletal.
 One memorable quest involves helping a rapidly decaying zombie with identity crisis - all her identifying features are literally melting off and she can no longer remember her name.

 - Arcanum has Type I, with a little bit of Type III; undead will eventually decay until they become dust, but a potion exists that will allow the Player Character to restore an undead character into a flesh-and-blood human - not a very alive-looking human, but still.

-- The Necromorphs of Dead Space generally fall under "no healing, no rotting", but the Hunter (artificially created by Dr. Mercer) is completely invincible thanks to its high-speed regeneration abilities.
+- The Necromorphs of Dead Space generally fall under "no healing, no rotting", but the Hunter (artificially created by Dr. Mercer) is almost completely invincible thanks to its high-speed regeneration abilities.

 - The feral ghouls in Fallout 3 are irradiated humans, not undead.
 However, there are some known as "Glowing Ones" who can send out a flash of radiation — this injures normal humans, but heals any ghouls it touches.

 - Ghouls in the Fallout series are effectively immortal and are in fact healed by exposure to otherwise fatal radiation.
 However, this does cause their skin to constantly fester and peel, giving them their perpetual necrotic look.

 - It's stated that ghouls can die of old age, it just is a VERY long time compared to normal humans.
 They also have other problems to worry about, like eventually going feral due to neurological (or possibly psychological) causes.